 Several different buyer personas are common

-Most companies offer several different products or services and each product might need a different buyer persona.
-Once the research is completed, it can be determined how many different buyer (2-4 for SMBs) personas are needed, and it is completely up to the market research.
-Don’t get frustrated.
-It can be a slow burn.
+Most companies offer several different products or services, and each product might be attached to a different buyer persona.
+Once the research is complete, it can be determined how many buyer personas are needed; this is usually between two and four for SMBs.

 It isn’t necessary to create and segment every buyer persona immediately.
 At first, try creating one and see how it works.
-A buyer persona can be added to or changed at any time if more information has been uncovered about your audience or industry.
+A buyer persona can be added to or changed anytime if more information about your audience or industry is uncovered.

 Roles, Goals, and Challenges

-Roles: Once you have a well-researched buyer persona, it is important to know the role of that person professionally and outside of work.
-Job title, job description, marital status, and parental status are all relevant roles that can be used in this strategy, and whether they’re a boss, employee, or do volunteer work can also help in an effective and accurate buyer persona.
+Roles: Once you have a well-researched buyer persona, it is important to know that person’s role professionally and outside of work.
+Job title, job description, marital status, and parental status are all relevant roles that can be used in this strategy.
+Are they a boss, employee, or volunteer?

-Goals: One of the main goals with a buyer persona is understanding what your buyer wants, and that can determine which strategy to use that will be the most effective.
-Take the goals that you’ve uncovered in your research and implement them into the persona.
-Knowing and understanding the goals of a buyer is crucial in creating an effective marketing strategy.
+Goals: One of the main goals with a buyer persona is understanding what your buyer wants, and that can determine which strategy to use that will be the most effective in reaching them.
+Take the goals you’ve uncovered in your research, and apply them to the persona.
+Knowing and understanding a buyer’s goals is crucial in creating an effective marketing strategy.

-Challenges: Finding and pinpointing the challenges a buyer might face is just as important as knowing their goals.
-Pain points need to be identified quickly and a solution needs to follow.
+Challenges: Finding and pinpointing a buyer’s challenges is just as important as knowing their goals.
+Pain points need to be identified quickly, and a solution needs to follow.

-When you have the specific knowledge of what a buyer does, and what roles they play in their life and business, content can be created that speaks to those specific roles.
+When you know what a buyer does, and their roles in their life and business, content & collateral can be created that speaks to those roles.